TanurDellal/adventure-game/README.md

 To Run:
 - download adventure-game.jar then either:
-1. run in desired software, capable of handling jar files
+1. run in desired software, capable of handling jar files or:
-2. run in operating system terminal by locating the file and typing: java -jar adventure-game.jar
+2. run in operating system terminal by locating the file directory and running: java -jar adventure-game.jar